microsoft/api-guidelines/azure/Guidelines.md

 * [Why isn't HTTP PUT allowed to do partial updates in a REST API?](https://stackoverflow.com/questions/19732423/why-isnt-http-put-allowed-to-do-partial-updates-in-a-rest-api)

 ### REpresentational State Transfer (REST)
 REST is an architectural style with broad reach that emphasizes scalability, generality, independent deployment, reduced latency via caching, and security.
 When applying REST to your API, you define your service’s resources as a collections of items.
 These are typically the nouns you use in the vocabulary of your service.
 Your service's [URLs](#URLS) determine the hierarchical path developers use to perform CRUD (create, read, update, and delete) operations on resources.
 Note, it's important to model resource state, not behavior.
 There are patterns, later in these guidelines, that describe how to invoke behavior on your service.
+See [this article in the Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) for a more detailed discussion of REST API design patterns.

 When designing your service, it is important to optimize for the developer using your API.